Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: Rigid Unit Modes and .

-We first show how $\Phi_\C(z)$ arises as a family of matrices parametrised by points $z$ in the $d$-torus where the matrix for $z=\omega$ determines the infinitesimal flexes that are periodic modulo the phase $\ol{\omega}$.
-Once again, for notational simplicity we assume that $d=3$.
+We first show how $\Phi_\C(z)$ arises as a family of matrices parametrised by points $z$ in the $d$-torus where the matrix for $z=\omega$ determines the possible existence of infinitesimal flexes which are periodic modulo the multi-phase $\ol{\omega}$.